paulca55/markdown-docs/Web Development Tools.md

 - Debugger for Chrome
 - ECMAScript Quotes Transformer
 - EditorConfig for VS Code
-- ESLint _- the npm package `eslint` is required to be installed in the workspace or globally.
+- ESLint _- the npm package `eslint` is required to be installed in the workspace (recommended) or globally.
 The global `eslint` is needed for commands such as `eslint --init` to create an `.eslintrc.json` config file.
 See the extension instructions._
 - Express
 - Git History (git log)
 - Git Lens